romanz/amodem/doc/README-GPG.md

     $ (trezor|keepkey|ledger)-gpg init "Roman Zeyde <roman.zeyde@gmail.com>"
     ```

-    To configure an alternate PIN entry (such as [trezor-gpg-pinentry-tk](https://github.com/rendaw/trezor-gpg-pinentry-tk)), run:

-    ```
-    $ trezor-gpg init --pinentry trezor-gpg-pinentry-tk "Roman Zeyde <roman.zeyde@gmail.com>"
-    ```

     Follow the instructions provided to complete the setup.
 Keep note of the timestamp value which you'll need if you want to regenerate the key later.

 2. Add `export GNUPGHOME=~/.gnupg/(trezor|keepkey|ledger)` to your `.bashrc` or other environment file.

-    This `GNUPGHOME` contains your hardware keyring and agent and pinentry settings.
+    This `GNUPGHOME` contains your hardware keyring and agent settings.
 This agent software assumes all keys are backed by hardware devices so you can't use standard GPG keys in `GNUPGHOME` (if you do mix keys you'll receive an error when you attempt to use them).

-    If you wish to switch back to your software keys, undo changes `GNUPGHOME` and log out/log in.
+    If you wish to switch back to your software keys unset `GNUPGHOME`.

 3. Log out and back into your session to ensure your environment is updated everywhere.

 ## 2. Usage

 You can use any GPG commands or software that uses GPG as usual and will be prompted to interact with your hardware device as necessary.
-The agent is automatically started if it isn't running when you run `gpg.
+The agent is automatically started if it isn't running when you run any `gpg` command.

 ##### Restarting the agent